Wolfy64/GatsbyJS-Portfolio/src/markdown/projects/react-16-the-complete-guide-incl-react-router-4-redux.md

 templateKey: project
 cover: ../../images/projects/react16.jpg
 date: 2018-06-07T07:00:00.000Z
-title: React 16 - The Complete Guide (incl.
-React Router 4 & Redux)
+title: React 16 - The Complete Guide
 summary: >-
   A Udemy academic training to learn and create a burger builder with ReactJS and Redux